treeform/print/README.md

 # Print - a better echo.

+`nimble install print`

-Use `print` how you would use `echo` for print-debugging, it prints objects the "nim way" with syntax highlighting.
+Use `print` the same way you would use `echo` for print-debugging.
+It prints objects the "Nim way" with syntax highlighting.
 Even with refs, pointers, or cycles!

 ```nim
 import print